Ivyqha/odin-project-landing-page/README.md

 # odin-project-landing-page
-Using the skills i have learnt so far to create an entire web page from a design provided by the Odin Project course.
+Creating an entire web page (from scratch) based off a design provided by the Odin Project course.

+For this project, i decided to use this website to showcase my photography in the form of a website diary.